karlfun/fxhash-generative/dance-night.md

 * 3 different backgrounds
 * 9 different borders
 * 23 different gestures
-* 8 different textures
+* 7 different textures

-Almost 5,000 possible combinations.
+More than 4,000 possible combinations.

 Artwork copyright Nuflark 2022.
-Code free to use under MIT License. https://github.com/karlfun/fxhash-generative
+Code free to use under MIT License.

+Tag me https://twitter.com/enuflark on twitter to share screenshots of your faves!